Quantum Harmonic Oscillator as a Zariski Geometry: Introduction and Background

-It is our belief, that though operator methods are very powerful in their own right, the absence of geometric counterparts corresponding to (noncommutative) operator algebras results in a picture that is incomplete.
+Some remarks about the methods of noncommutative geometry (algebraic or \'a la Connes) and possible interactions with model theory are in order.
+A feature of noncommutative geometry is that concrete constructions of geometric counterparts to the algebras studied isn't carried out, the algebraic (or $C^{*}$-algebraic) methods in themselves sufficing for any ``geometric" arguments one may need to produce.
+It is our belief, that though these methods are very powerful in their own right, the absence of geometric counterparts corresponding to (noncommutative) algebras results in a picture that is incomplete.
 This paper, and the paper \cite{Zil2} represent steps taken in the direction towards filling this gap.
-Furthermore, given that the notion of a Zariski geometry provides an abstract characterization of the geometry on an algebraic variety, model-theoretically one has the means of proving that a non-classical geometric structure associated to a specific operator algebra is `rich' (i.e. that one has a means of developing algebraic geometry on the structure).
+Furthermore, given that the notion of a Zariski geometry provides an abstract characterization of the geometry on an algebraic variety, model-theoretically one has the means of proving that a non-classical geometric structure associated to a specific noncommutative algebra is suitably algebro-geometric.

 It should be noted that the Heisenberg algebra is a $*$-algebra: it is an algebra equipped with an additional operation $*$ which associates to each element $X$ of the algebra an element $X^{*}$, seen (by analogy with Hilbert space theory) as the {\em adjoint} to $X$.
 It is not a $C^{*}$-algebra: any representation of the Heisenberg algebra as an algebra of operators on a Hilbert space must, by the nature of the defining relations, result in at least one of the operators being unbounded.
 Of course, an important theorem in the representation theory of $C^{*}$-algebras is that any $C^{*}$-algebra can be represented as an algebra of {\em bounded} operators on some Hilbert space.
 Consequently, one does not have many of the methods available to non-commutative geometers to study this algebra directly.
 The {\em Weyl algebra} (the `exponential' of the Heisenberg algebra) is a $C^{*}$-algebra and is consequently the favoured object of study.
 What is interesting about the approach developed in this paper is that this apparent issue with the Heisenberg algebra has not manifested itself geometrically: the corresponding geometry is still rich.